allblueee/allblueee/README.md

 - 👋 Hi, I’m @allblueee
 - 🌱 I want to be a cool geek
-- 👬🏻 I want to make friends with you
+- 👬🏻 I want to make friends and explore different cultrues
 - 🏙 I like living in different cities
 - 📫 How to reach me?
 Email: allblueee798@gmail.com/1491177973@qq.com